 Clematis vitalba, also known as Old Man's Beard,is a vigorous vine that grows up to 10 metres in a single year.
 It damages forests by smothering seedlings and suppressing canopy tree growth.
 This can eventually lead to large scale habitat loss...

 The Wild Heart Project’s vision is to help us all get involved in protecting and growing conservation in Aotearoa New Zealand, and is a project of Conservation Volunteers New Zealand, with WildLab and Shades of Green being a major partner.

 Conservation Volunteers New Zealand was established in 2006, and since then our amazing volunteers have planted over half a million trees, and been involved in multiple restoration and clean-up programmes across the country.
 With over 50,000 volunteer days behind us, safety and environmental sustainability are at the core of what we do.
 Our volunteers include students, professionals, international visitors and retirees.

-Shades of Green was established in 2009, with a mission to involve all young people with conservation in this country.
+WildLab is an internationally recognised landscape design and research group dedicated to growing places where people and nature can thrive together.
+WildLAB projects include nature-based experiences, masterplans, strategies, communication tools, and learning programs.
+Wildlab is part of Shades of Green which was established in 2009, with a mission to involve all everyone with conservation in this country.
 Our projects include developing Kiwi Ranger, a pilot programme for children to engage with conservation experiences in New Zealand’s protected areas.
 In all 20,000 children got involved at 16 places across Aotearoa New Zealand.
-Later the programme was taken on by DOC, to morph into Kiwi Guardians with a vision to spark the enthusiasm of our young to become kaitiaki of this country’s natural world.
+Later the programme was taken on by DOC and Toyota, to morph into Kiwi Guardians with a vision to spark the enthusiasm of our young to become kaitiaki of this country’s natural world.